syndesisio/syndesis-quickstarts/api-provider/README.md

 # API Provider

 ## Introduction
 In this scenario we start with a OpenAPI/Swagger file [task-api.json](task-api.json?raw=true) containing an API definition to the TODO Task Management example.
 We will demonstrate how to create a REST API that can invoke your integration flows.
 Note that at the moment the example integrations use the SQL connector only.
 We will add other connectors to these flows soon.
-Adding a REST interface to your integrations allows you to integrate your integrations, so that they can be invokated on demand.
+Adding a REST interface to your integrations allows you to integrate your integrations, so that they can be invoked on demand.

 ## Screencast of this Quickstart